Do you know the difference between jail and prison?

 Usually, these programs are only eligible for prisoners nearing the end of their prison terms.
 Incarcerated people released from prison get sent to a community program or for parole supervision.
 Some of them end up getting released with no oversight whatsoever.
 This scenario happens when prisoners have done their time and served their full prison term.

-The Difference Between an Inmate and a Prisoner
+The Difference Between an Inmate and a Convict

 The public often refers to incarcerated people as either inmates, prisoners, or convicts.